 Hero image: The 'DON'T LET IT GET YOU' neon installation when it was installed on the ground floor of Ngā Taonga Sound & Vision, facing Taranaki Street.

-Nell Williams is a born and bred Wellingtonian who joined Ngā Taonga Sound & Vision’s Publicity and Communications Team in August 2014 year.
+Nell Williams is a born and bred Wellingtonian who joined the Ngā Taonga Communications Team in August 2014.
 Like lots of locals, she’d encountered the organisation’s Taranaki Street installation piece many times, and admired the emphatic proclamation of the phrase DON’T LET IT GET YOU, elegantly rendered in foot-high block capital neon letters.
 Quietly occupying pride of place in our biggest cafe window, the sign is constantly exposed to the usual melee of Cuba Quarter foot traffic, and the weekday rush-hour exodus from Wellington’s CBD to the Southern suburbs.
 DON’T LET IT GET YOU is easy to admire from afar, accepted as just one of the many quirky artistic markers on the city’s creative landscape.

 Nell Williams: So Di, what is the phrase DON’T LET IT GET YOU all about?

 Diane Pivac: Don’t Let it Get You is the name of a film made in 1966 by Pacific Films and it’s also the name of John O’Shea’s memoir.